altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

     {
         "course": <uuid>,
-        "~doc": "The content from which this assignment was created", "~doc": "Property copiedFrom is the uuid of the ContentNode that this Assignment was copied from" }
+        "~doc": "The content from which this assignment was created", "~doc": "The kind is analogus: Container | Assignment", "~doc": "Property copiedFrom is the uuid of the ContentNode that this Assignment was copied from" }